 When his sentence was up, Spurgeon decided to head to Denver rather than return home to Manitou Springs.
 With the opportunity to once again live freely, Spurgeon decided one of his biggest goals would be to help kids who have troubled lives at home or school, so they don’t find the same fate he did.
 For him, hitting rock bottom wasn’t just a wake-up call, but a call to action.
 He speaks candidly about his experiences, and uses them to connect with people who are going through their own struggles.
 “A lot of times people struggle in life, because they don’t know how to identify their emotions,” he said.
 “I try to help people figure out these emotions and figure out the red flags that come up before they do anything rash.”

 So, how does an ex-con become a model?
-Spurgeon was introduced to the industry a year after leaving prison by ex-girlfriend and model Carolyn Nowak, who headlined the Denver Fashion Weekend Spring ’17 show.
+Spurgeon was introduced to the industry a year after leaving prison.
 He helped backstage at shows and became enamored with the unique culture.
 So, when the opportunity to participate in a runway show as a model arose, he quickly took it.
 Now, he travels the country for both print and runway work.
 Most recently, he walked in a show at the French Embassy in Washington, D.C. for DC Swim Week.
 “The thing I love most about modeling is that it’s never the same, and every shoot and show get bigger and better,” said Spurgeon.
 “There’s always a new look, and I’m always ready for it.”

 Photography by Danielle Webster